 In his analysis, Google is extending the customization features of SearchWiki to now include input from trusted third parties.
-We’re already at the point where no two registered Google users see the same results for most of their queries.
+According to a post by SMR Digital, we’re already at the point where no two registered Google users see the same results for most of their queries.
 And this is just the beginning.
 For better or for worse, Google knows a lot more about our online behavior than it uses.

 For people like myself who regularly use Gmail, Google Calendar and Google Documents, the company is now in a position to capture a great deal of information about what I do online because it can peek inside most of the written content I create.
 The obvious privacy issues aside (and I’m not a believer in Big Brother), this puts Google in a position to evolve its search strategy in a much more customized direction.
 Google can only go so far before the “creepiness” factor sets in, but there’s still plenty of runway to experiment in making the search experience more personal.

 For marketers, this has interesting implications.
 Many of us are now comfortable with the basics of search engine optimization (SEO) but what will we do when every user’s search results are unique?
 We could be looking at a future in which search engine performance is determined as much by opinions from people online as it is by page titles and domain names.
 Although inbound links already factor into Google’s search results, the relationship of the people doing the linking to the person doing the searching will be a new variable.
 Seo.Services itself may become a social pursuit.